secretstartups/handbook/product/growth/index.html.md

 ### Collaborate process with other Product teams

-We use this [process](https://gitlab.com/gitlab-org/growth/team-tasks/-/issues/233) to make sure growth and product teams are maximizing busienss impact while ensuring close collaboration
+We use this [process](https://gitlab.com/gitlab-org/growth/team-tasks/-/issues/233) to make sure growth and product teams are maximizing business impact while ensuring close collaboration.

 #### Proposed Growth-Feature Product Owner collaboration process